 Thai court grants extradition of ‘Merchant of Death’

-A Thai court Friday ordered the extradition of alleged Russian arms dealer Viktor Bout, dubbed the "Merchant of Death", to the United States on terrorism charges, prompting an angry response from Moscow.
+A Thai appeals court on Friday granted a request by the United States to extradite Viktor Bout, an alleged Russian arms dealer dubbed the "Merchant of Death", on terrorism charges.

 Bout, said to have inspired the Hollywood film “Lord of War” starring Nicolas Cage, has been fighting extradition since his March 2008 arrest in Bangkok in a sting operation involving US agents posing as Colombian rebels.